 Discover Salvador Dali like never before in this first ever virtual reality metaverse art immersive experience.
 You’ll get to discover the masterpieces of surrealism’s most famous artist using state-of-the-art technology including projection mapping, visual effects, sound effects and more

 The Royal Mews opens from 2 March until 30 October 2023.
 Located within Buckingham Palace complex, discover the extraordinary carriages, horses and vehicles used by the Royal Family.
-This includes the magnificent Gold Stagecoach that has been used in the Coronation of every monarch since George IV, and will presumably be used in the Coronation of King Charles III.
+This includes the magnificent Gold Statecoach that has been used in the Coronation of every monarch since George IV, and was used in the Coronation of King Charles III.

 This interactive museum experience is sure to make you happy because it’s designed to trigger your happiness hormone called dopamine!
 Popcorn room, meditative fire lanterns, infinity digital landscapes and many other blissful attractions!